Sumit093/GreenRoots/README.md

 ## Project Overview

-Eco-Scholars is a web-based application designed to promote environmental awareness among school students by making each student responsible for nurturing a sapling throughout their school years.
+GreenRoots is a web-based application designed to promote environmental awareness among school students by making each student responsible for nurturing a sapling throughout their school years.
 The platform allows schools to maintain digital records of every student's plant — encouraging sustainability, personal responsibility, and green consciousness from an early age.

 ## 🌍 Core Features